USEPA/workshops/lessons/data_viz.md

 ### Some additional information

 - Three dimensional plots:  There are many ways to do three dimensional plots in R.  A nice implementation of this with the help of a little javascript magic is plotly.
-A lot of nice examples here: <https://plot.ly/r/#3d-charts>.
+A lot of nice examples here: <https://plot.ly/r/#3d-charts> and <https://plot.ly/~jackp/17249.embed>.
 There are also some additional packages that support this, namely [scatterplot3d](https://cran.r-project.org/package=scatterplot3d)

 - Animations: Additionally, you can create animations.
 The only one I have played with is [`gganimate`](https://github.com/dgrtwo/gganimate) which allows you to use what we know about `ggplot2` and create animations.
 It is not on CRAN yet so would need to be installed by using the `devtools` package: